School of Nursing and Midwifery

 Extended entry requirements

-• In addition to the above, evidence of academic study within the last five years is required.
+• In addition to the above, evidence of academic study within the last five years is usually required.
+Ideally this should be one of the qualifications listed here, but the admissions team will assess on a case-by-case basis.

 • Please note we do not accept Key Skills Level 2 in place of GCSE English or mathematics.